CS425-Assignments/Assignment-1/README.md

 #### Stress Testing

+The server was tested using a `C++` code, that creates multiple threads (using pthreads) and logs in to the server sequentially.
+In order to stress test, dummy users were created with the format `user{i}`.
+- The server was able to handle upto 250 concurrent users.
+- Online users were able to create 2000 groups.

+These constriansts were reached upon while testing the code on our personal computers.
+CSE servers supported a higher constraint of around a 1000 concurrent users.

 ### Restrictions in our server

 1. Buffer Size : The server supports requests of upto 1024 Bytes in size, however the limit can be changed by setting `BUFFER_SIZE` in [chat_server.cpp](/chat_server.cpp) to the desired value.
+2. Maximum Number of Concurrent Users : The server can handle upto 250 concurrent users.
+This can be changed by setting `MAX_USERS_ONLINE` in [chat_server.cpp](/chat_server.cpp) to the desired value.
+3. Maximum Number of Groups : The server can handle upto 2000 groups.
+This can be changed by setting `MAX_GROUPS` in [chat_server.cpp](/chat_server.cpp) to the desired value.
+4. Maximum Number of Users in a Group : The server can handle upto 250 users in a group.
+This can be changed by setting `MAX_USERS_PER_GROUP` in [chat_server.cpp](/chat_server.cpp) to the desired value.

 ### Challenges
 - **Handling concurrent requests** : One of the main challenges was handling concurrent requests from multiple clients.